top of page

 • Do I need a referral for physical therapy?

-No. Physical therapists have direct access in the state of Ohio which means you can see a PT without a referral.
+No. Physical therapists have direct access in the state of Ohio, which means you can see a PT without a referral.
 If you have needed a referral for PT in the past, it was due to a requirement set by your insurance.
 Not accepting insurance allows us to waive this requirement.

 • I've tried physical therapy before, and it hasn't worked.
 Why is your company different?

 Unfortunately, there are many reasons patients have not been successful in therapy in the past: 1.)
 Some patients have been rushed through the system by providers who haven't been able to take the time to really listen to all their symptoms.
 This can cause misdiagnosis and poorly directed treatments.
 2.)
 Some therapists are pressured to treat patients without adequate specialty training.
 This can happen when a physician owns a physical therapy clinic or is part of a hospital system and is motivated to refer patients to their staff for financial reasons.
-It is a conflict of interest, but unfortunately it is legal for this to occur.
+It is a conflict of interest, but unfortunately, it is legal for this to occur.
 3.)
 It takes 10-15 years for new discoveries to make it from research to mainstream clinical care.
 4.)
-Patients are passed around between multiple providers, and don't get one on one attention with a consistent therapist.
+Patients are passed around between multiple providers, and don't get one-on-one attention with a consistent therapist.
 5.)
-Therapists are choosing their treatments based on insurance reimbursement rather than what is best for the patient.
+Therapists are choosing their treatments based on insurance reimbursement, rather than what is best for the patient.
 6.)
 Accepting insurance creates an illusion for some therapists that the treatment isn't costing the patient anything.
 How we fix the problems: 1.)
 We have one hour appointments to ensure you are seen and heard.
 2.)
 We invest in specialty training for our staff, and we will tell you if we believe you are better served by another specialist, even if it means referring you to another PT company.
 2.)
-We are a therapist owned company and no physician profits from referring you to our care.
+We are a therapist-owned company and no physician profits from referring you to our care.
 3.)
 We offer a variety of cutting edge and innovative treatments and strive to stay up on current research developments to bring you the best care.
 4.)
-You will always see the same physical therapist, unless you request a change or provider 5.)
+You will always see the same physical therapist, unless you request a change in provider.
+5.)
 We are not an insurance-based practice, so first priority is getting you the treatment you need.
 6.)
 Because this is a cash-based practice, we are accountable to you.
 If you aren't getting results within the first 30 days, we will recommend a change in care plan which may involve a second opinion from a PT, a consultation with a physician or specialist, or a change in therapy approaches.
 If physical therapy is not benefiting you, we are willing to advocate for you to your physician to try and get you the care you need.

 • How should I dress for my appointment?